natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Blenheim%20Mk%20IV.md

 If you are down-tiered, you can use your speed to completely avoid some enemy fighters.
 At a decent altitude (3,000 m or above works best), biplanes will not be able to catch you and low tier monoplanes will struggle.

-One last thing about the turrets: they both have a 360 degree firing arch.
-This means, that you may also use them offensively (especially when engaging bombers, with whom you may exchange broadsides, or when the offensive armament has run out of ammunition).

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"
 |-